hushkat/hushkat.github.io/content/posts/TheEnduringEcho.md

 ---

 ## Introduction
-This investigation explores how an attacker gained initial access to a Windows system using Impacket's tools.
-We will identify the attacker's IP address, analyze how they leveraged WMI remote execution to spawn commands, and track their activities, including:
+This investigation explores how an attacker gained initial access to a Windows system.
+We will identify the attacker's IP address, analyze how they leveraged remote execution of commands, and track their activities, including:
 1. Local reconnaissance
 2. Modification of the hosts file
 3. Credential exfiltration